Kyurenpoto-org/pbdt/CONTRIBUTING.md

 - **Comply with Requirements Interface**: Requirements must have a `constexpr` interface to ensure that properties are satisfied at both compile time and runtime.
 - **Group Test Suites**: Group tests for the same property into test suites.

+## Automation with AI

+You can automate some checklists using prompts to ensure that all requirements are met efficiently.
+See [docs/prompt.md](docs/prompt.md) for more details.

 ## Contributor Code of Conduct

 All contributors should respect one another, provide constructive feedback, and strive to create an inclusive environment.